tum-ens/pylovo/docs/source/docs_pylovo/installation.rst

 ============================

 | Since arbitrary package installation can be problematic due to the user rights,
   postgresql can be installed inside a conda environment.
-Following instruction should be sufficient to create and run a database.
+The instruction at the following link should be sufficient to create and run a database.
 | https://gist.github.com/gwangjinkim/f13bf596fefa7db7d31c22efd1627c7a

 Postgis & PGRouting
 ===================

-| Postgis extension has to be installed via conda as well.
-The extension then can only be created by the base user
+| The postgis extension has to be installed via conda as well.
+The extension can only be created by the base user

 ::